Thus Spoke Zarathustra: Reception

-20th century

-Frederick Delius based his major choral-orchestral work A Mass of Life (1904–5) on texts from Thus Spoke Zarathustra.
-The work ends with a setting of "Zarathustra's Roundelay" which Delius had composed earlier, in 1898, as a separate work.

-Political

-In 1893, Elisabeth Förster-Nietzsche returned to Germany from administrating a failed colony in Paraguay and took charge of Nietzsche's manuscripts.
-Nietzsche was by this point incapacitated.
-Förster-Nietzsche edited the manuscripts and fostered affiliations with the Nazis.
-The Nazis issued durable military editions of Zarathustra to soldiers.

-Visual

-Between 1995 and 1997 Lena Hades created a series of oil paintings, or "visual metaphors", based on and named after the book.

-Film

-"Thus Spoke Zarathustra" by Nietzsche, Film, 97 minutes, (1993), Parts I - III of the Kaufmann Translation, with English Subtitles, by Ronald Gerard Smith, Distributed by Films for the Humanities and Sciences (2012 - 2019).

 English translations

 The first English translation of Zarathustra was published in 1896 by Alexander Tille.

 Common (1909)

 Thomas Common published a translation in 1909 which was based on Alexander Tille's earlier attempt.

 Kaufmann's introduction to his own translation included a blistering critique of Common's version; he notes that in one instance, Common has taken the German "most evil" and rendered it "baddest", a particularly unfortunate error not merely for his having coined the term "baddest", but also because Nietzsche dedicated a third of The Genealogy of Morals to the difference between "bad" and "evil".
 This and other errors led Kaufmann to wonder whether Common "had little German and less English".

 The German text available to Common was considerably flawed.